Road traffic accident claims

 The importance of acting fast

 Although many people who have sustained a whiplash injury get better without experiencing any lasting damage, others find their symptoms last much longer than they expect.
 By recognising that you have whiplash and seeking treatment as soon as possible after you’ve suffered an accident, you can help to expedite and maximise your recovery.
-Treatment can usually be provided as part of the whiplash compensation claim process.
+Treatment can usually be provided as part of the process.

 How to reduce your risk